Long Beach, Washington: History

 The boardwalk area near the station was known as "Rubberneck Row."
 Businesses existing in August 1911 that can be identified along Rubberneck Row from photographs (see images in this article) include, on the west side of the tracks, an establishment advertising "Baths" (possibly the Crystal Baths, an indoor swimming pool), Milton York Candies, a "Postal Shop," and a soda fountain just across from the station advertising "Milk Shake."
 A somewhat earlier photograph shows a sign for a livery stable immediately to the west across the tracks from Tinker's Hotel, followed (proceeding southwards) by a barber shop, "Vincent's Souvenirs," and "The Candy Man".
 A banner stretching above the tracks advertises a restaurant.
 The photo published by Feagans shows it was produced by H.A.
 Vincent, Ilwaco and Long Beach, who was probably the owner of Vincent's Souvenirs.

 Geography

-Long Beach is located on the Long Beach Peninsula.
+Long Beach is located on the Long Beach Peninsula, which has a beach that spans 28 mi.
 According to the United States Census Bureau, the city has a total area of 1.35 sqmi, all of it land.
-It is 28 miles long.